-This recipe and the following two recipes are all recipes my husband brought back from when he lived in Denmark.
-He always talks about how amazing the food is in Denmark and how he’s dying to go back just so he can eat the food again (and I can’t wait to go with him)!
-A few weeks ago he pulled out these recipes and made them for me.
-They were all delicious!
+This Frikadeller meatball recipe and the other recipes in this post are all favorites that my husband brought back from when he lived in Denmark.
+He always talks about how decadent the food was in Denmark and how he’s dying to go back just so he can eat the food again, and I can’t wait to go with him!
+These days we pull out all of his treasured recipes around the holidays and we have a full Danish meal.
+These dishes are so delicious, you will be absolutely blown away.

 How to Make Frikadeller